apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Matching-Strategy.md

 }
 ```

-For example, the above pattern will match against both `https://example123.com`.
+For example, the above pattern will match against `https://example123.com`.

 ## Literal